Our People

 -

-Rebecca is the Learning Officer for the UK Network of Age-Friendly Communities, facilitated by the Centre for Ageing Better.
-In her role, she works to inspire, connect and support members of the UK Network of Age-friendly Communities, a growing UK movement affiliated to the World Health Organisation.
+Rebecca Lines is the Learning Officer for the UK Network of Age-Friendly Communities at the Centre for Ageing Better.
+She works to inspire, connect, and support members of the UK Network of Age-Friendly Communities, affiliated with the World Health Organisation (WHO).
+Rebecca manages projects to improve employment and skills support for people aged 50 and over, ensuring the voice of lived experience shapes better services.
+She previously worked with the Greater Manchester Ageing Hub.

 Email Rebecca